YihuanHu/Leetcode-Cracker/dailyChallenge/day27*.md

     - Proof by Contradiction
     - Mathematical Induction

-## LC 455 assign-cookies
+## LC * 455 assign-cookies
 [Link](https://leetcode.com/problems/assign-cookies/description/)
 [Cousrse Link](https://programmercarl.com/0455.%E5%88%86%E5%8F%91%E9%A5%BC%E5%B9%B2.html)
 - Use index to save one for loop
 - Two logics
     - Use greed as loop from large to small: large cookis can satisfy needs large greed
+        - What if loop greed from small to large: if there is one extrem greek, if should be fine
     - Use cookies as loop from small to large: small greed can be satisfied by small cookies
-        - What if loop small cookies from small to large
+        - What if loop cookies from large to small: if there is one extrem large greed, then no one can eat
+- What to do
 ```python
 # solution 1
 class Solution: